codesinger/shu/doc/shu-manual.md

 first token in the list being the first token found.
 The latter function returns the reverse of the former.

+The tokenized lists are used by the functions in shu-cpp-match.el and shu-match.el to find and retrieve patters in the token lists.

 ## List of functions by alias name ##